-Compare the 2021 Ford Bronco Sport Base vs Big Bend - What is the Difference?
+Compare the 2021 Ford Bronco Sport Base vs Big Bend Trims.
+What is the difference?

 The Base model combines classic Bronco style with an attractive, modern design.
 It's a practical vehicle that can also be used for off-road adventures.
 It's a capable vehicle too, with Ford's Terrain Management System, 4X4 drive and plenty of cargo space in the back.

 The next trim level up is the Big Bend.
 This model gives owners even more practicality and convenience.
 Like the Base model, the Big Bend also comes ready for the great outdoors.
 There are rear flood lights capable of illuminating a large camping space.
 A rubberized floor in the cargo hold and special upholstery make cleanups easier once the adventures come to an end.

 Both trim levels come equipped with a 1.5-liter 3-cylinder engine and an 8-speed automatic transmission.
 This powertrain produces around 181 horsepower.
 Every trim level gets a 4X4 drive train.
 The Base and Big Bend both offer four-wheel-disc ABS brakes.
 On the outside, both trims have a manual liftgate and a safari-style roof.